raalraan/DLScanner/README.md

 # DLScanner
-This is just an skeleton of an outgoing project
+This is just an skeleton of a project in progress